PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 20:02:50
+Last updated: 2024-04-07 20:03:56
-Random Quote: Anyone who goes after him is gonna have to come through me. - Mike Ehrmantraut
+Random Quote: By what right does the wolf judge the lion?  -  Jaime Lannister